SonJoeyKong/gardeningonlinestore/README.md

 ## Video of the application

+## installation

 ## Functionalities

+### Customer Side
+1. A form where a customer can:

+  - Enter an address
+  - Select a date and time
+  - Select a package
+  - Ship the order

+2. Orders appear in an overview for the customer.

+### Administration Side

+1. Overview of all placed orders.
+2. Option to delete orders or mark them as completed.
+3. Option to add, modify, or delete packages.

 ## Techniques used
 - HTML5
 - CSS3
 - Javascript
+- React
 -
 - Git & GitHub for version control